 Can you match each of these '50s-'70s-era world leaders with his/her nation?

-Who was the last* U.S. president who did not have a daughter? * as of 2012
+Who was the last* U.S. president who did not have at least one daughter? * as of 2017

 “Jeremiah was a bullfrog”